robnit/lectures-labs/class-01-toolbelt-terminal-git/lab/README.md

 # Technical Requirements

-- You may do the work in the same HTML file that we used for our class demo today.
-Because the originals from class are saved in the class GitHub repo, there is no worry in overwriting them or need for saving an unnecessary extra copy.
-- Using a total of four JavaScript 'prompt' or 'confirm' statements along the lines of our class demo on Monday, have a user answer four questions.
+- Using a total of four JavaScript 'prompt' or 'confirm' statements along the lines of our class demo, have a user answer four questions.
 - The user's response to each question (input) should be stored in a separate variable.
-Name your variables carefully.
+Name your variables thoughtfully.
 - Using these responses, return an alert to the user (output) that concatenates their response into some kind of reply like we did in class.
 - Strive to have your alert for each question utilize the responses to all of the prior questions such that by the fourth question, your response would look something like, "Greetings, *Iggy* from *Ipanema*, I also like to eat *bananas* while on vacation in *Paris*."
 - Be creative and have fun with your questions/responses!
 They can be whatever you want so long as the input/output requirements are met.